 For some time now, many have wondered about the existence of the so-called “Adidas Mummy,” the preserved body of a 30 to 40-year-old woman discovered in the Altai mountains region of Mongolia in 2016.
 She had been buried there for about 1,100 years.

 Those studying her found that she had likely died of a “blow to the head.”
-However, it was her feet that drew the most attention.
+However, her feet drew the most attention.

 She wore what looked uncannily like modern day shoes, perhaps resembling a pair of snowboarding boots, as the Daily Mail mused in 2017.
 They were made of felt, with splashes of bright red, and “knee length” with leather soles.